 SPAC Mergers: Navigating the Latest Trend in the Capital Markets

 Companies are increasingly turning to special purpose acquisition companies, commonly known as SPACs, as an attractive alternative to access capital markets.
 While this path is not new, its popularity has recently been skyrocketing.
 In fact, in 2018, SPACs had their best year ever in terms of deal value and their highest volume since 2007, with 46 initial public offerings (IPOs) raising nearly $10 billion.
-This number is projected to rise in 2019, with 15 SPACs raising $3 billion in Q1 alone.
+The number of SPACs continued to rise last year, jumping from 4% of the total share of annual IPOs in 2013 to 30% in 2019.
 Historically, these transactions were viewed by many as risky since they often involved dormant shell entities with unknown or undisclosed issues.
 However, the recent popularity of newly-formed active SPAC mergers has reduced the perceived risk profile for these transactions and made them more inviting.
 But as with any new trend, companies need to be aware of the complexities and potential pitfalls before jumping on board.

 A SPAC uses capital raised from investors to legally acquire an existing privately-held company (Opco).
 While certain aspects of a SPAC merger may vary, many of the fundamental processes are similar to a traditional IPO.
 Unlike a traditional IPO, however, this approach includes several appealing options, including eliminating the need to market the Opco on the back-end of the IPO process.
 In a traditional IPO, underwriters market and sell the company’s story.
 In a SPAC merger, original SPAC investors vote on the transaction.